odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

           house-fronts and thriving bazaars.

-          The afternoon is free for you to explore on your own, and there's plenty of street food to try around here.
+          The afternoon is free for you to explore on your own, and there’s plenty of street food to try around here.
 We recommend that you have dinner at Agashiye, an iconic traditional Gujarati thali restaurant located at the roof top of The House of MG.
       - type: hotel
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/hotels/the-house-of-mangaldas-girdhardas/
+        title: The House of Mangaldas Girdhardas
         content: >-
           The House of MG is a bastion of tranquility and early 20th-century charm against the swirling noise and colour of modern-day Ahmedabad.